 back to the top

 Todd got his start at the zoo in 2004 volunteering with the elephants.
 He found their quiet grace inspiring.
-When he wasn't volunteering, he was a chef for the stars, flying in private Luxury Class jets cooking elaborate meals for many people, including Oscar winning starlets.
+When he wasn't volunteering, he was a chef for the stars, flying in private Luxury Class jets cooking elaborate meals for many people, including Oscar-winning stars.
 After 20 years of flying, Todd decided to switch gears and stay closer to home.
 His love for animals brought him to Oakland Zoo's Island Café.
-In April of 2010, Todd was promoted to Manager of Food and Beverages at the Zoo.
-His new role is to supervise staff, manage ordering, and orchestrate all the details for the food service at the Zoo.
+In April 2010, Todd was promoted to Manager of Food and Beverages.
+His new role is to supervise staff, manage ordering, and orchestrate all details for the food service at the Zoo.
 In his free time, Todd volunteers at the elephant barn.

 With over 20 years experience in buying and merchandising, Moe enjoys purchasing a wide assortment of products for our Gift Shop that he hopes people will find warm, educational and stimulating.
-Moe previously was the Director of Operations and Purchasing for a wholesale gift import company as well as a Retail Buyer, most notably for Discover Channel in their consumer products division.
-A Bay Area native with a keen interest in architecture, film and music, Moe is also freelance painter, hiker and residential design consultant, lending advice and guidance to budget minded individuals wanting to change their living environment.
-On his lunch break he usually enjoys spending time with the giraffes, his favorite animal.
+Previously the Director of Operations and Purchasing for a wholesale gift import company as well as a Retail Buyer, most notably for Discover Channel.
+A Bay Area native with a keen interest in architecture, film and music, Moe is also freelance painter, hiker and residential design consultant, lending advice and guidance to budget-minded individuals wanting to change their living environment.
+On his lunch break he usually enjoys spending time with the giraffes.

 back to the top